tomjoht/documentation-theme-jekyll/mydoc/mydoc_help_api.md

 }
 ```

-You can also view the same JSON file here: <a class="noCrossRef" href="mydoc_tooltips_source.json">mydoc_tooltips_source.json</a>.
+You can also view the same JSON file here: <a target="_blank" href="{{ "/tooltips.json" | prepend: site.baseurl}}">tooltips.json</a>.

 You can add different fields depending on how you want the JSON to be structured.
 Here we just have to fields: `id` and `body`.
 And the JSON is looking just in the tooltips collection that we created.

 {{site.data.alerts.tip}} Check out <a href="https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml">Google's style guide for JSON</a>.
 These best practices can help you keep your JSON file valid.{{site.data.alerts.end}}

-You can store your mydoc_tooltips_source.json file anywhere you want, but to me it make sense to store it inside a tooltips folder for your specific project.
-This way it will automatically be excluded from other projects that are already excluding that project directory.

 Note that you can create different JSON files that specialize in different content.
 For example, suppose you have some getting started information.
 You could put that into a different JSON file.
 Using the same structure, you might add an `if` tag that checks whether the page has frontmatter that says `type: getting_started` or something.
 Or you could put the content into separate collection entirely (different from tooltips).

-By chunking up your JSON files, you can provide a quicker lookup, though I'm not sure how big the JSON file can be before you experience any latency with the jQuery lookup.
+By chunking up your JSON files, you can provide a quicker lookup.
+(I'm not sure how big the JSON file can be before you experience any latency with the jQuery lookup.)

 ## 5. Build your site and look for the JSON file

 When you build your site, Jekyll will iterate through every page in your \_tooltips folder and put the page id and body into this format.
-In the output, look for the JSON file in the mydoc/tooltips/mydoc_tooltips_source.json file.
+In the output, look for the JSON file in the tooltips.json file.
 You'll see that Jekyll has populated it with content.
 This is because of the triple hyphen lines in the JSON file &mdash; this instructs Jekyll to process the file.

 ## 6. Allow CORS access to your help if stored on a remote server